athomasoriginal/dotfiles/README.md

   email = <your-email>
 ```

-> note: you created this file in step 5
+> Just some personal info that you don't need shared everywhere

 **7. Setup diff-highlighter**

-`diff-highlight` is going to make your diffs look pretty, but based on the version of git you have, you will have to perform these steps:
+`diff-highlight` is going to make your git diffs look pretty, but there is a little bit of a manual process involved in setting this up:

 > 1. Find diff-highlight